Help your 14–16 students get to grips with all forms of carbon

 In terms of mass, carbon is the second most abundant element in the human body and the fourth most abundant element in the universe.
 It forms the basic building blocks of life including proteins, carbohydrates and fats.
 Carbon bonds in several different ways and the different structures that it forms have different properties.
 It can bond to form one of the hardest substances (diamond) as well as very soft substances (such as graphite) and many more besides.

-This interesting topic allows students to understand the structure, bonding and therefore properties of the following, all formed from just carbon (known as the allotropes of carbon):
+This interesting topic introduces students to the structure, bonding and therefore properties of the following, all formed from just carbon (known as the allotropes of carbon):

 Before you can explain the properties of each of the different allotropes of carbon, students need to have a secure understanding of atomic structure and the structure and bonding of simple covalent molecules.